AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-data-elements.md

 Pros

 * Eliminates additional steps remap to data layer variables to XDM
-* May be quicker to deploy if your development team owns tagging digital behavior
+* It may be quicker to deploy if your development team owns tagging digital behavior

 Cons